-Why Does My Air Conditioner Keep Shutting Off?
+Why Does My AC Keep Shutting Off?

-A typical problem we see occurs when air conditioners short cycle, or frequently turn on and off again for no reason, often before the home has reached the desired temperature.
+A typical problem we see occurs when air conditioners short cycle, or frequently turn on and off again for no reason, often before the home has reached the set temperature.
 This can be both frustrating and inefficient.

 There are a few common reasons your AC unit might be turning on and off: